-Why do some people have healthy glowing skin and others don’t?
+Why do some people have healthy skin and others don’t?
 We often notice it, someone who religiously uses expensive creams yet despite their efforts, do not appear to be achieving a good result.
 While a good skin care routine is essential, the desired result will not show unless you adopt the following five tips for healthy skin.

 WORDS: Donna Anna